timthepost/splinfer/README.md

 ## Building

 See the Makefile.
 I don't want to create an illusion of safety by offering a convenient polished build script that makes it easy to deploy something that's probably going to be unstable, so that's the best it's going to get for now.
+Note that you'll need libllama, libggml, libggml-base from llama.cpp (you need to build and install them separately).

 If you use it, you know what you're doing (and probably what I'm doing, too!)